3 TYPES OF JAMAICAN SOUP AND MANNISH WATER

 Additional notes on Jamaican fish tea soup cooking techniques:

 Many Caribbeans prefer to have fish tea with crackers.
-The hard and crunchy Jamaican excelsior water crackers are the favorites for fish soup dishes.
+The hard and crunchy Jamaican water crackers are the favorites for fish soup dishes.
 The crackers absorbs the flavors of the soup and makes for a filling Jamaican food treat.
 Fish tea can be easily turned into fish bouillon by adding potatoes or other ground provisions like yellow yams.

 Jamaican Red Peas soup recipe from scratch